djaus2/Soft-ata/README.md

 - Documentation:  [here](https://davidjones.sportronics.com.au/cats/softata/)

 ## <font color="red">Hot Press</font>
+  - V8.00 Added SoftataMiscController class for miscellaneous Blockly Blocks
+    - Simplify Blockly code by encapsulating functionality for what would be a complex set of blocks into a Get method that takes input/s, processes it and returns the result..
+See [the example in this blog post](https://davidjones.sportronics.com.au/softata/Softata-CustomBlocksviaASP.NETController-softata.html)
 - V7.99 Added Shift595ParaOut class for 74HC595.
 8 or 16 bits out.
   - Added simple custom function app to samples.
 Deployed to Azure:
     - https://softatawebapii.azurewebsites.net/BlocklyAutomation